nababaruah/witty-road-to-web3/README.md

 # road-to-web3
 Code with me using AlchemyAPI: https://alchemy.com/?r=9453f902fe1eda25

-This is a basic ERC721 smart contract of 10,000 NFT using Open Zeppelin Smart Conttracts.
+This is a basic ERC721 smart contract of 10,000 NFT using Open Zeppelin Smart Contracts.

 Tools used: